CaptainXqu/Leetcode111116/README.md

             }//end for
         }//end for

-(C)Find total numbers of "1" from neighbor(Have to take out central point)
+3.Find total numbers of "1" from neighbor(Have to take out central point)

         for(int x=i-1;x<=i+1;x++){
             for(int y=j-1;y<=j+1;y++){